DeInfernal/ComfyUIGridMaker/README.md

 Introducing the ComfyUI Grid Maker - now with INFINITELY-SIZED supported grids (yes, MORE THAN Automatic's MEASELY THREE dimensions!)

 ## How to install?
+### For Windows users
+You don't need all this nonsense for Linux geeks.
+Just download latest release, unzip it and you are gucci!

+I already put all the nessesary files like free font.ttf, and even a run.bat file inside.
+Even with an example workflow and plotfile, just for you! :)

+So...
+Go for 'how to use' section.

+### For Linux users
 1. You need a Python 3.
 It doesn't really matter winch version, but I recommend using 3.10 or something like that.
 2. Download the Grid Maker's Code. (press the green Code button, then Download Zip, then unpack in any suitable place)
 3. Create a python virtual environment.